Trying to figure out how to celebrate Earth Day with kids this year? Find out my favorite (and incredibly easy) Earth Day activities for kids.

 So, when Earth Day rolls around every April 22, I know there will be tons of Earth Day events and activities in our community.

-However, things have been a little bit different over the past year and I know a lot of families are looking for easy Earth Day activities for kids they can do at home.
+However, I know a lot of families are looking for easy Earth Day activities for kids they can do at home.

 So, I jotted down a few kid-friendly Earth Day ideas that are simple to pull off and will help you take care of our environment.